wilsonmar/wilsonmar.github.io/_posts/2022-06-03-production.md

 ---
 layout: post
-title: "Getting to Production"
+title: "Get to Production (with less stress)"
-excerpt: "Metrics and procedures addressing concerns "
+excerpt: "Specific strategies and procedures to address concerns, on schedules, with metrics,"
 tags: [security]
 date: "2022-06-03"
 file: "production"